-The LRGVDC is the state designated agency for solid waste management issues in the region.
-The Solid waste management program, funded by the Texas Commission on Environmental Quality (TCEQ), includes the development of the Regional Solid Waste Management Plan, carried out under the guidance of the Solid Waste Advisory Committee (SWAC).
-The main focus of Solid Waste Department is to assist local governments and communities with solid waste management issues important to the region.
+The Lower Rio Grande Valley Development Council (LRGVDC) is the state-designated agency for Solid Waste Management issues in the region.
+The Solid Waste Management program, funded by the Texas Commission on Environmental Quality (TCEQ), includes the development of the Regional Solid Waste Management Plan carried out under the guidance of the Solid Waste Advisory Committee (SWAC).
+The main focus of the Solid Waste Department is to assist local governments and communities with Solid Waste Management issues important to the region.

-Review of MSW Management Facilities Permit & Registration Applications
+3. Review of Municipal Solid Waste (MSW) Management Facilities Permit & Registration Applications

-The LRGVDC is the central point of contact for the region on TCEQ solid waste management outreach, education and training programs, notices and information to the public on solid waste management issues.
-The LRGVDC maintains a resource center on regional solid waste information and reference materials.
-The LRGVDC also conducts education and training activities to support implementation of the goals and objectives of the LRGVDC Regional Solid Waste Management Plan Amendment.
+LRGVDC is the central point of contact for TCEQ.
+LRGVDC maintains a resource center on regional solid waste information and reference materials.
+LRGVDC also conducts educational outreach in the region to support the implementation of the goals and objectives of LRGVDC's Regional Solid Waste Management Plan.

 In 1993, the Texas Legislature passed House Bill (HB)2537, which required COGs to develop an inventory of Closed Municipal Solid Waste landfills to be included in the Regional Solid Waste Management Plans.
 TCEQ contracted with Southwest Texas State University (SWTSU) to coordinate with the COGs to identify the closed landfills.